StephanAkkerman/minecraft-server-guide/README.md

 ## Prerequisites

-- **A valid credit card**: This cannot be a single-use credit card, we will be using this to sign up for Oracle Cloud and using pay-as-you-go to get the free VM as quickly as possible. <ins>If you follow the steps in this guide correctly nothing will be deducted from your credit card.</ins>
+- **A valid credit card (recommended)**: This cannot be a single-use credit card, we will be using this to sign up for Oracle Cloud and using pay-as-you-go to get the free VM as quickly as possible.
+If you do not have a credit card or do not want to use it, getting a free VM will take much longer. <ins>If you follow the steps in this guide correctly, nothing will be deducted from your credit card.</ins>
 - **A domain:** This is necessary for the Pterodactyl panel.
 You can follow [this guide](https://www.youtube.com/watch?v=kds41s3tjEY) on how to get a free domain (or skip this if you do not care about the panel).

 ### Windows Users
-If you are using Linux or Mac you can probably skip this because this is already integrated with your PC.
+If you are using Linux or Mac, you can probably skip this because this is already integrated with your PC.
 Windows users should install the following programs.
 - [Terminal SSH](https://learn.microsoft.com/en-us/windows/terminal/tutorials/ssh) / [PuTTY](https://www.putty.org/): To access the terminal for the virtual machine and execute commands.
 - [WinSCP](https://winscp.net/eng/download.php): To access the files on your virtual machine.